 Andrea Riseborough and Emma Stone in Battle of the Sexes

 When will queer women get their own Call Me by Your Name?
-For many gay and bi women, that opportunity came and went two years ago, when the Academy nominated nine films rather than the allotted 10 because the same voting bloc that inspired #OscarsSoWhite by failing to nominate a single person of color in a year when there were plenty of options, also couldn’t see fit to reward out director Todd Haynes’s Carol.
+For many gay and bi women, that opportunity came and went two years ago, when the Academy nominated nine films rather than the allotted 10 because the same voting bloc that inspired #OscarsSoWhite by failing to nominate a single person of color in a year when there were plenty of options, also couldn’t see fit to reward out director Todd Haynes’s Carol with a best picture nod (although the film did receive six nominations).
 The reason for the snubbing of the pristinely detailed, quiet film about a love affair between women in 1952 would appear to be due to its unapologetic presentation of desire between women.
 The protagonists have eyes only for each other, making the men in their lives and the film ancillary and unnecessary to anything but providing conflict, something the straight white male Academy voters failed to get behind in a year that they nominated the trifle The Martian for Best Picture.

 Last year the Academy made history by rightfully awarding the important, heartrending Moonlight (a coming-of-age story about a queer man of color that was directed by a man of color) with its top prize.
 But Moonlight aside, Oscar voters have generally done better with honoring stories about queer men than women throughout its history, although the men don’t always get their happy endings either.
 Still, the Academy has over the years bestowed The Imitation Game, Milk, Capote, Brokeback Mountain, Kiss of the Spider Woman, and Cabaret (which features a bisexual leading male character) with Best Picture nominations.